Thorne and Hatfield Moors: History

 "A true and perfect Plot of Hatfield Chase, in the Counties of York, Lincoln, and Nottingham as surveyed by Josias Acerlebout." from "The history of imbanking and drayning" by William Dugdale (1662).

-The archaeology of Hatfield and Thorne is extensive and complex.

 The moors had been used as a source for domestic fuel, in the form of peat, since at least the thirteenth and fourteenth centuries, and probably as early as the Roman or pre-Roman periods.
 In the early 1800s, peat was still being formed: William Harrison reported that a short time after moving to Thorne, a rise in the surface of the moors has obscured Crowle Church, previously visible from his home.

 The area saw major changes in its hydrology in the 1630s, as a result of the drainage works of Cornelius Vermuyden.
 The River Don was routed northwards from Stainforth, passing to the west of the moors; the River Idle routed along the southern edge of Hatfield Chase, and a new channel was cut for the River Torne, which was isolated from the surrounding land by new flood banks.
 These works had less effect on Thorne Moors, which became isolated from Hatfield Moors with the completion of the Stainforth and Keadby Canal in 1802, running in an east–west direction between them.
 The moors were "warped" during the eighteenth and nineteenth centuries, a process by which silt-laden floodwater from the River Trent and the River Ouse was allowed to cover the land, resulting in silt building up on the surface.
 The Swinefleet Warping Drain can still be seen, running along the eastern edge of the moors, and connecting to the Ouse below Goole.
 It was last used for this purpose just before the First World War, in connection with land reclamation near Medge Hall, Crowle.
 This was the last known occasion on which warping was used in the moors to the south of the Humber.